 FitGlow uses a whopping 20% Tetrahexyldecyl Ascorbate and Ethyl Ascorbic Acid blend in their formula.
 So you’re getting not one, but TWO forms of brightening power.
 It also contains niacinamide, hyaluronic acid, glutathione, and wakame stem cell extract which makes it a powerhouse against fine lines, wrinkles, and environmental stressors.
 I really wish this one were more affordable, but you can definitely tell it’s on another level and the ingredients are top-notch.

-Notes: Becca’s current top pick! ⭐️ Best everyday serum, Ideal for most skin types including blemish-prone skin
+Notes: Becca’s current top pick! ⭐️ Best everyday serum, Ideal for all skin types including blemish-prone and sensitive skin

 Notes: Budget-friendly pick, Most ideal for sensitive skin types and contains no essential oils

 This one is the most affordable option but still packs a punch! 💪 I also appreciate that it’s heavy enough to use as a standalone moisturizer.
 This serum is “no-frills” and the ingredients are simple, yet intentional.
 Wabi-Sabi products never contain essential oils, which can be too harsh for sensitive skin.
 The product is naturally scented by its ingredients such as kukui nut, sea buckthorn, and buriti oil (the smell is slightly earthy and nutty).
 Since Vitamin C can already be too potent for some people, this would be the best option if your skin tends to react to other serums.